-- 1. The Skagit Transit website incorporates Google Translate and can be viewed in Spanish, as well as many other languages. - 2.
+- 1. There is one dispatcher on staff who is fluent in Spanish and receives our LEP calls when they are on duty. - 2.
+The Skagit Transit website incorporates Google Translate and can be viewed in Spanish, as well as many other languages. - 3.
 Essential information including, but not limited to, Rider Guides, fare payment instructions, Public Notices, and Rider Alerts are published in English and Spanish and often as multi-lingual documents.
-Other essential documents, such as the 6-

-- Year Transit Development Plan, include information on how to request a translated version of the document. - 3.
-Professional document translation services are used for document translations. - 4.
-Professional telephone interpreter services are used for LEP customer calls. - 5.
-Professional translator hired to attend meetings when it is known or anticipated that LEP persons will be in attendance. - 6.
-Incoming telephone call instructions in Spanish. - 7.
-Public notices are published in Spanish in the El Mundo Newspaper. - 8.
+Other essential documents, such as the 6-Year Transit Development Plan, include information on how to request a translated version of the document. - 4.
+Professional document translation services are used for document translations. - 5.
+Professional telephone interpreter services are used for LEP customer calls. - 6.
+Professional translator hired to attend meetings when it is known or anticipated that LEP persons will be in attendance. - 7.
+Incoming telephone call instructions in Spanish. - 8.
+Public notices are published in Spanish in the El Mundo Newspaper. - 9.
 Skagit Transit made available the "Basic Spanish for Transit Employees" pocket guides for front line staff.
-This guide is published by the Colorado Mountain College. - 9.
-Skagit Transit made available to all front line staff and on all coaches a one-page document with Spanish translations of common transit phrases and agency-specific information (see Appendix D). - Staff members meet with the Latino Advisory Committee of Skagit County on a monthly basis to conduct outreach to those agencies serving the LEP population in the county.
+This guide is published by the Colorado Mountain College. - 10.
+Skagit Transit made available to all front line staff and on all coaches a one-page document with Spanish translations of common transit phrases and agency-specific information (see Appendix D). - 11.
+Staff members meet with the Latino Advisory Committee of Skagit County on a monthly basis to conduct outreach to those agencies serving the LEP population in the county.